BiancaPereira/user-painel-sorting/README.md

-# Voxy Challenge

-No installation needed because I'm using Vue.js with CDN (no Webpack).

-Just open in your browser the `index.html` file.
+# User Painel Sorting

+I created this User Painel to study more about Vue.js.
+I used Vue.js via VPN and CSS with Flexbox.

-You can also visit the [Github Page](https://biancapereira.github.io/codingchallenge/).
+You can visit the [Github Page](https://biancapereira.github.io/user-painel-sorting/) to see the painel working.

+# Features

+* Sort by Hours
+* Filter by Email or Primary Group